lblod/frontend-embeddable-notule-editor/README.md

 ### Using the prebuilt bundles

 The prebuilt bundles are currently hosted on `https://embeddable.gelinkt-notuleren.lblod.info/`.
-For information on how to include them in your html file, see the [target usage](#target-usage) section below.
+For information on how to include them in your html file, see the [Code Example](#basic-example-the-editor-in-an-html-file) section below.
 This is considered a test environment and is subject to change, so it is not recommended to use it in production.

 For **production**, use the prebuilt packages in the [Github releases](https://github.com/lblod/frontend-embeddable-notule-editor/releases/).
 At this point `vendor.css` is empty and can be ignored.